bharat-bitra-29/bookmyhotel/README.md

-## Rename the folder into bookmyhotel
+## Rename the folder to bookmyhotel

 ## Environment Configuration